Oakville Compression Stockings & Compression Socks

-At our Chiropractic Clinic in Oakville we have measured and supplied thousands of patients for compression stockings and compression socks.
+At our Physiotherapy Clinic in Oakville we have measured and supplied thousands of patients for compression stockings and compression socks.
 We offer a wide variety of colours and styles of compression stockings and compression socks in Oakville.
 The Medical Stockings are most likely covered by your extended health coverage at work.
 Come by for a free fitting for compression stockings or compression socks and we will contact your insurance to firm up what is needed for optimized coverage.
 Most plans, not all, are allotted between 1 to 6 pairs of medical grade compression socks a year.

 How do compression stockings & compression socks work?

 Compression stockings and compression socks are a useful tool to treat a variety of conditions affecting the feet, ankles and the lower and upper leg.
 Compression socks work by providing graduated pressure that helps to prevent edema (swelling).
 By providing pressure around the foot, ankle and calf, compression stockings prevent the tissue from being able to fill with fluid, hence their ability to prevent swelling.

 Compression socks can also help compress leaky valves in the veins, which contribute to fluid building up around the ankles and feet.
 The greatest amount of compression is in the foot, then reduces slightly in the ankle and ends with even less compression around the calf.

 Will My Insurance Cover The Cost Of Medical Stockings?